 His decade in commodities came after more than six years as an economist for RBC Capital Markets in Toronto and the Bank of Canada in Ottawa.
 Jeremy has a business degree from BC’s Trinity Western University and a graduate degree in economics from McGill University.

-Heather Squire is an experienced negotiator, mediator, strategist, and facilitator with extensive background in strategic partnerships and business investments, engagement, communications, and policy analysis and development.
+Heather Atleo is an experienced negotiator, mediator, strategist, and facilitator with extensive background in strategic partnerships and business investments, engagement, communications, and policy analysis and development.

 Heather has spent the majority of the last 18 years in the political environment supporting and working with/for First Nations locally, regionally, provincially, and nationally.